 Evaluation of Application.
 The EOAI shall not approve an Application for Certification unless:

-The Secretary or his or her designee has conducted a compliance review of the Assisted Living Residence as set forth in 651 CMR 12.09 and has reasonably determined that the premises meets the requirements of M.G.L. c.
+The Secretary or a designee has conducted a compliance review of the Assisted Living Residence as set forth in 651 CMR 12.09 and has reasonably determined that the premises meets the requirements of M.G.L. c.
 19D and is in compliance with 651 CMR 12.00; and

-The Secretary or his or her designee has conducted a review of the Applicant and has reasonably determined that the Applicant meets the requirements of M.G.L. c.
+The Secretary or a designee has conducted a review of the Applicant and has reasonably determined that the Applicant meets the requirements of M.G.L. c.
 19D and is in compliance with 651 CMR 12.00.

 EOAI may, in its discretion, deny Certification to any Applicant who had an ownership interest in an entity licensed under M.G.L. c.
 111, a licensed medical provider, or a home health agency certified under Title XVIII of the Social Security Act, as amended, that: